jrbrtsn/ez/README.md

 program is terminated.
 If your app needs to recover from such an error, simply erase the "ez\_" prefix from the function call and the original unwrapped function gets called.
-You may then implement the recovery code where God intended it to be - right where you make the function call!
+You may then implement the recovery code where God intended it to be - right where you make the function call.

 In effect the EZ method provides the utility of throwing exceptions, but without the catch - Woohoo!